Gabriella439/slides/dhall-intro/dhall-intro.md

 # Native language bindings

-Some languages also can read a Dhall configuration file directly without going through a JSON intermediate
+Dhall is not just a preprocessor for JSON/YAML

-For example, the Haskell bindings to Dhall work like this:
+Some languages (like Haskell) can read Dhall files without going through JSON:

 ```haskell
 {-# LANGUAGE DeriveGeneric     #-}